Julio Torres

-Julio Torres (born February 11, 1987) is a Salvadoran writer, comedian, and actor.
-He is best known as a writer for Saturday Night Live and as the co-creator, writer, and executive producer of the HBO series Los Espookys.
+Julio Torres (born February 11, 1987) is a Salvadoran-American writer, comedian, and actor.
+He is known as a writer for Saturday Night Live and as the co-creator, writer, and executive producer of the HBO series Los Espookys and Fantasmas.
+Both of Torres' HBO series won a Peabody Award.
 He previously wrote for The Chris Gethard Show on truTV.
+He directed, wrote, and starred in the surrealist comedy film Problemista.